FelipeJColon/Projecting_dengue_SEA/README.md

 After running all files you should get the following output

-- `00_blocked_cross_validation.R`: No file will be generated as output.
+- `00_blocked_cross_validation.R`: Generates  a suite of `.csv` files named `metric_equation_x_block_y.csv` where 'metric' indicates the name of the metric used (i.e., MAE, BIC, AIC, Spearman correlation),  `x` indicates the equation being investigated, and `y` the cross-validation block.
 Estimated running time: 3 days using a High Performance Computer if you want to run all possible combinations of covariates.

 - `01_Bam_model.R`: an `RDS` file named `bam_model_sea.rds` which includes the model specification.
 Estimated running
 time: 35 minutes.